 Pausanias's account of the site's antiquity seems well-founded.
 Before

-World War I, site excavations by David George Hogarth identified three successive temple buildings.
+World War I, site excavations by David George Hogarthidentified three successive temple buildings.
 Re-excavations in 1987–88 confirmed that the site was occupied as early as the Bronze Age, with a sequence of pottery finds that extend forward to Middle Geometric times, when a peripteral temple with a floor of hard-packed clay was constructed in the second half of the 8th century BC.
 The peripteral

 temple at Ephesus offers the earliest example of a peripteral type on